Lindås Municipality: General information

-The parish of Lindaas was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 March 1879, the northeastern district of Lindaas was separated to form the new Masfjorden Municipality, leaving 6,374 inhabitants in Lindaas.
-On 1 January 1910, the northwestern island district of Lindaas was separated to form the new Austrheim Municipality.
-This left Lindaas with 4,433 residents.
+The parish of Lindaas (later spelled Lindås) was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+On 1 March 1879, Lindaas Municipality was divided: the northeastern district (population: 2,336) became the new Masfjorden Municipality and the rest (population: 6,374) remained as a smaller Lindaas Municipality.
+On 1 January 1910, Lindaas Municipality was divided again: the northwestern island district (population: 2,518) was separated to form the new Austrheim Municipality and the rest remained as a smaller Lindaas Municipality with 4,433 residents.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the following places were merged into one large municipality of Lindås:
+On 1 January 1964, the following places were merged into one large Lindås Municipality: